lonetech/nolo-osvr/readme.md

 Build as you normally would in VS. Remember if Releasing to right-click the `INSTALL` project, select properties, open Configuration Manager, and change active solution configuration to `RelWithDebInfo`.

-**DO NOT RELEASE WITH THE CONFIGURATION SET TO "RELEASE"**.
+**DO NOT BUILD WITH THE CONFIGURATION SET TO "RELEASE"**.
 For some reason, it most versions of VS this will cause the plugin to silently fail to load, even though it will build correctly.

 # Installation